What happened on Richard Quest's first flight in four months - Local News 8

 And it was emotional.

-Because essential work meant I needed to travel between New York and London, I caught a United Airlines flight from Newark to Heathrow.
-It’s a flight I’ve done so many times.
+Because essential work meant I needed to travel between New York and London, I took my regular chariot across the Atlantic — United Airlines 14 from Newark to Heathrow.
+In better days, this is a flight I have taken many, many times.

-The process was the same.
-The plane took off, the engines kept going and the pilot knew the route.
-So in that way it was pretty much like any other flight.
+So much was the same: The plane took off, the engines kept going and the pilot knew the way.
+We landed at LHR in a reasonable seven hours, five minutes, so in that way it was pretty much like any other crossing I have done.
+Look a bit deeper, and I realized, this was a far cry from any previous trips.

-But it was far from that.
-For somebody who travels so much like me, it really was quite an intense experience: everything felt totally different, particularly given the parlous state of the airline industry.
+I love flying.
+It’s a part of my life.
+As the presenter of “Quest’s World of Wonder” and “CNN Business Traveller” I cross the Atlantic once or twice a month.
+Travel shows require you to travel.
+Airports are a second home; I know the flight attendants.
+To be back on a plane after four months’ separation, with aviation in such crisis, was emotional.

 There were more people than I expected at Newark, but the airport was still pretty sparsely populated.
+Rather like the early flights on a Saturday morning in the middle of winter.
 Among travelers, there was a heightened expectation.
 Tension and apprehension were in the air.

 On board, the crew were as friendly and welcoming as ever, despite the circumstances.

-I was traveling Business Class and I was surprised that there were still blankets and a pillow.
-The airline food was a little different from normal, it all came on one tray and everything was sealed by the manufacturer.
+I was traveling Polaris Business Class.
+I was surprised that there were still all the blankets and pillows — I had heard a rumor they were a Covid-casualty.

-Nobody had touched anything.
-I was very impressed with the way they did that.
+I wondered if we would get a proper meal?
+Yes.
+A full hot dinner — but all the food came on one tray, in sealed packets.
+The main course was on its oven tray, still with the foil on.
+Alcoholic drinks were served with miniatures; ask for a soda and you got the whole can.
+It seemed only tea and coffee were actually poured.
+I was impressed at the way the airline had re-thought every aspect, changed what needed to be changed, but still kept the essential parts of customer service where they could.

 It was quiet on board, but there weren’t many passengers to start with.
-The flight attendants wore gowns and masks and used gloves.
-They weren’t wearing full PPE.
+The flight attendants wore masks and used gloves.

-I didn’t feel nervous at all but I can understand why some people would.
-I’m a frequent flier, and I’ve spent a lot of time doing stories about every aspect of the aircraft.
-So I know how the air filters work, for example.
+Wearing a mask for the whole flight didn’t feel that odd, nor was it really uncomfortable.
+When I had my eye shades on as well, my face was fully covered: the lot!

-If you’re sitting next to somebody who has got Covid, you stand a good chance of getting it, but the idea is to weed those people out beforehand.
-So it’s very unlikely you’d catch the virus on an airplane.
+Because I have reported on aircraft ventilation and air conditioning, I didn’t feel nervous at all but I can understand why some people would.

-Still, it was all very different.
-I can’t exactly say it was a particularly pleasant experience, but we will get used to it, and we will start traveling again.
-People will absolutely become more comfortable.
+I know people don’t believe this, but it really is very unlikely you’d catch Covid on a plane.
+The procedures weed out infected people beforehand; the planes are cleaned using technology and bleach; the filters push the air down and out.
+Still, I know it’s a hard sell when your health is in question.

 It won’t be the same